Sound-symbolic roots in Talmit

 l-k 'move in a circle'

-lίike, lékke 'move quickly on a small circle'
+lίike, lékke 'move quickly in a small circle'

-lóiko, lókko 'move quickly on a large circle'
+lóiko, lókko 'move quickly in a large circle'

 élke